KomodoPlatform/komodo-wallet-mobile/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/komodoplatform/atomicdex-mobile)
 ![Twitter Follow](https://img.shields.io/twitter/follow/komodoplatform?style=social)

 Welcome to the Komodo Wallet open-source repository!
 This cutting-edge project is brought to you by Komodo, providing a mighty non-custodial wallet and decentralised exchange all in one mobile app.
-Take control of your cryptocurrencies and trade seamlessly on your mobile phone or tablet with AtomicDEX!
+Take control of your cryptocurrencies and trade seamlessly on your mobile phone or tablet with Komodo Wallet!

 <p float="center">
   <img src="https://user-images.githubusercontent.com/77973576/229565868-b121e9b6-2d2b-4390-a81f-a7878d0bfea8.png" width="33%" />